-To remove the tools, do the following:
+To remove the tools:

 - Open the top door on the passenger side top-box storage unit.
 Use the ignition/door key to unlock it if it is locked.
 See Top-Box Storage on page 4-2 for more information. - 2.
 Remove the black pouch from the storage box.